Chapter 3: American Federalism

 The national government’s ability to achieve its objectives often requires the participation of state and local governments.
 Intergovernmental grants offer positive financial inducements to get states to work toward selected national goals.
 A grant is commonly likened to a “carrot” to the extent that it is designed to entice the recipient to do something.
 On the other hand, unfunded mandates impose federal requirements on state and local authorities.
 Mandates are typically backed by the threat of penalties for non-compliance and provide little to no compensation for the costs of implementation.
 Thus, given its coercive nature, a mandate is commonly likened to a “stick.”

 The national government has used grants to influence state actions as far back as the Articles of Confederation when it provided states with land grants.
 In the first half of the 1800s, land grants were the primary means by which the federal government supported the states.
 Millions of acres of federal land were donated to support road, railroad, bridge, and canal construction projects, all of which were instrumental in piecing together a national transportation system to facilitate migration, interstate commerce, postal mail service, and movement of military people and equipment.
-Numerous universities and colleges across the country, such as Ohio State University and the University of Maine, are land-grant institutions because their campuses were built on land donated by the federal government.
+Numerous universities and colleges across the country, such as Oklahoma State University and President Biden’s alma mater, the University of Delaware, are land-grant institutions because their campuses were built on land donated by the federal government or by using funding secured by the sale of donated federal land.
+In the segregated South, black land grant universities were established in 1890, including Florida A&M University and Prairie View A&M University (Texas).
 At the turn of the twentieth century, cash grants replaced land grants as the main form of federal intergovernmental transfers and have become a central part of modern federalism.

 Federal cash grants do come with strings attached; the national government has an interest in seeing that public monies are used for policy activities that advance national objectives. are federal transfers formulated to limit recipients’ discretion in the use of funds and subject them to strict administrative criteria that guide project selection, performance, and financial oversight, among other things.
 These grants also often require some commitment of matching funds.
 Medicaid and the food stamp program are examples of categorical grants. come with less stringent federal administrative conditions and provide recipients more flexibility over how to spend grant funds.
 Examples of block grants include the Workforce Investment Act program, which provides state and local agencies money to help youths and adults obtain skill sets that will lead to better-paying jobs, and the Surface Transportation Program, which helps state and local governments maintain and improve highways, bridges, tunnels, sidewalks, and bicycle paths.
 Finally, recipients of general revenue sharing faced the least restrictions on the use of federal grants.
 From 1972 to 1986, when revenue sharing was abolished, upwards of $85 billion of federal money was distributed to states, cities, counties, towns, and villages.

-During the 1960s and 1970s, funding for federal grants grew significantly, as the trend line shows.
+During the 1960s and 1970s, funding for federal grants grew significantly, as the graphic shows in Figure 3.13.
 Growth picked up again in the 1990s and 2000s.
-The upward slope since the 1990s is primarily due to the increase in federal grant money going to Medicaid.
+The increase since the 1990s is primarily due to the increase in federal grant money going to Medicaid.
 Federally funded health-care programs jumped from $43.8 billion in 1990 to $320 billion in 2014.
 Health-related grant programs such as Medicaid and the Children’s Health Insurance Program (CHIP) represented more than half of total federal grant expenses.

 The federal government uses grants and other tools to achieve its national policy priorities.
 Take a look at the National Priorities Project to find out more.